huggingface/optimum/README.md

 ### Quantization

-Let's see now how we can apply dynamic quantization with ONNX Runtime:
+Now let's see now how we can apply dynamic quantization with ONNX Runtime:

 ```python
 from optimum.onnxruntime.configuration import AutoQuantizationConfig